tripdragon/infinitesimal-game-engine/README.md

 python3 -m http.server 8001
 ```

+## mainness
+A melange on editor and play mode game engine esc tinker sandbox builder

 ## not fully games
 controls are either mouse select, or walk with arrow keys, might have sound, click screen and turn on speakers
 plus button might do something. top 3 buttons pause game play and step though each frame